brageon/biwa/plot/chat.md

-# Get Lucky In Life:
+# Lucky Routines:

-Rune(Month+Hour)=Tritype.
-Executive(summary, synopsis, logline, outline).
-Tritype-Fitness=Rank.
+1. POV: Rune(Month+Hour)=Tritype - Executive(summary, outline).
-* Me: 2w3+5w6=7/2w9/2=4w5.
+2. Me: 2w3+5w6=7/2w9/2=4w5.
 Best of three alternatives.
-* Executive synopsis with rune subtraction from 16 labels.
+3. Executive synopsis with rune subtraction from 16 labels.
-* Tritype to one single rune.
+4. Tritype to one single rune.
 Kenaz - Ehwaz (10 labels).
+5. Benefactor: Gebo 8w7 [NN] is helped by 359 logline.

 # Reframing Concept

 1. As long as it's not 3-4 pm on Tuesday, it works. # 12 after 5 in noise.
 2. When on Tuesday did you have in mind. # 13 after 12 in signal.
 3. **Did you know that vultology is used to see temperament?**
 4. Don't think too much.
-At the interview I might be a business "HD" with clear goals.
+At the interview I might be "HD" with clear goals.
 5. At work and/or poker, I'm more focused, sorted.

 Now it's DD (H-last), but if 7,10 then CD.
 Silly inviting trust beside 7 or 8.